larsid/netfl/README.md

 # NetFL

-**NetFL** is a framework that extends [Fogbed](https://github.com/larsid/fogbed) by integrating the [Flower](https://github.com/adap/flower), enabling the simulation and execution of Federated Learning (FL) experiments within Fog/Edge environments.
+**NetFL** is a framework that extends [Fogbed](https://github.com/larsid/fogbed) by integrating [Flower](https://github.com/adap/flower), enabling simulation of Federated Learning experiments within Fog/Edge computing environments.
 It supports the modeling of heterogeneous and resource-constrained edge scenarios, incorporating factors such as computational disparities among clients and dynamic network conditions, including bandwidth limitations, latency variations, and packet loss.
-This facilitates realistic evaluations of FL systems under non-ideal, real-world deployment conditions.
+This facilitates realistic evaluations of FL systems under non-ideal, real-world conditions.

 ## Installation